mahmoudparsian/big-data-mapreduce-course/web_docs/prerequisite.md

 You need to know:

 * Writing simple Python programs
-* Understand functions in Python
+* Understand functions in Python and calling them
+* Writing simple functions in Python
+* Understand iterators in Python
-* How to create and use tuples, arrays, and lists in Python
+* How to create and use tuples, arrays, sets, and lists in Python
-* Understand arrays and lists in Python
+* Understand arrays, lists, sets, and dictionaries in Python
 * Difference of tuples and lists in Python
 * How to create and use dictionaries in Python